-Many people who find themselves struggling with heroin addiction make the decision to quit using, but whether out of shame of admitting to a problem or fear that they can’t afford professional treatment, they try to break their habit on their own.
+Many people who find themselves struggling with heroin addiction decide to quit using, but whether out of shame of admitting to a problem or fear that they can’t afford professional treatment, they try to break their habit on their own.
 Detoxing from heroin at home is incredibly risky.
-While it is theoretically possible to do safely, people will have a much greater chance of successful detox if they go to a treatment center.
+While it is theoretically possible to do it safely, people will have a much greater chance of successful detox if they go to a treatment center.

 Removing heroin from the equation – starving the opioid receptors of the opioid molecules – doesn’t reset these operations to their default state.
 It throws them into a panic, as each system struggles to cope and adjust to the sudden deprivation of the powerful depressant that had controlled them.